Prepare for Sale—and Sell—Small & Midsize Companies

 What can Ted J. Leverette, The Original Business Buyer Advocate ® tell sellers and brokers about selling businesses?
 Plenty.
 Ted Leverette’s perspective can help them minimize marketing time and maximize seller benefits.
 Plus enable the buyers of well-prepared companies to enjoy a more profitable investment.

-Below are some of the comments we received from people:
+Below are some of the comments we received:

 Wow, you gave away the farm!
 Great info I can use!